Moving from Stream Classic to ODSP

 OneDrive Means SharePoint as Well

 Saying that the storage is OneDrive for Business is a little misleading, but it might be explained because recordings for personal and group chats as well as meetings organized by a person and not tied to a channel end up in OneDrive.
-Channel meetings end up in the SharePoint team site for the team.
+Channel meetings end up in the document library SharePoint team site for the team.
 In both cases, a folder called Recordings is used.

 When the switch is effective, users see that recordings are being saved to OneDrive rather than Stream (Figure 1).